Roma Aurelia railway station

 Roma Aurelia railway station (Stazione di Roma Aurelia) is a station serving the western zone of Rome and comune of Rome, Italy.
 It forms part of the Pisa–Livorno–Rome railway.

 The station is currently managed by Rete Ferroviaria Italiana (RFI).
 Train services are operated by Trenitalia.
 Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.

 History and structures

-The construction began in the 1930s, in different forms and in a different position from the current one.
+The construction began in the 1930s, in a different form, and in a different position from the current one.
 In 1985 the station was restructured.

 The station has a passenger building "closed to the passenger service" which houses the platforms and the toilets.
 It has 4 functional tracks used for the passenger service and there are ticket offices for tourist buses.

 Passenger and train movements

 Ferrovie regionali del Lazio FR5 commuter line pass through the station.